MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-module.md

 ![Diagram of an enterprise-scale architecture for connectivity resources in Azure landing zones.](./media/terraform-caf-enterprise-scale-connectivity.png)

 > [!NOTE]
 > The module currently configures only the networking hub and dependent resources for the connectivity subscription.
-Although we provide an option to enable outbound virtual network peering from hub to spoke, users still need to initiate peering from spoke to hub.
+Although there's an option to enable outbound virtual network peering from hub to spoke, users still need to initiate peering from spoke to hub.
 This is due to limitations in how the AzureRM provider targets a specific subscription for deployment.

 When you enable connectivity resources, the module deploys and manages the following resource types: